Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Hydrodynamics and 2D materials: the role of normal and umklapp processes

 A common approach to the scattering operator when solving the PBTE is the so-called relaxation time approximation (RTA), where it is assumed that each phonon mode relaxes to equilibrium independently.
 Despite its simplicity, such an approach has been observed to properly describe thermal properties for prototypical semiconductors like silicon.
 However, since in the RTA all scattering processes are deemed resistive, the RTA is expected to fail for cases in which most of the processes are not directly resistive but indirectly so through population redistribution, which has been usually associated to $\mathrm{\mathscr{N}~\gg~\mathscr{U},\mathscr{E}}$~\cite{GuyerPR1966,CepellottiNatCom2015}.
 Thus, in 2D materials, in which the RTA has been observed to provide a poor description of thermal properties~\cite{CepellottiNatCom2015,LindsayJAP2019}, hydrodynamic features should be stronger than for other materials~\cite{CepellottiNatCom2015,Shang2020SR}.

 It is worth noting that the role of $\mathscr{U}$ and $\mathscr{N}$ processes in phonon hydrodynamics is more nuanced than the widespread belief, rooted in the GK derivation, that $\mathscr{N}$ processes must dominate~\cite{CepellottiNatCom2015, Shang2020SR, ChenNatRP2021}.
-That is a sufficient but not necessary condition, since the hydrodynamic regime is possible even in the case where $\mathscr{N}$ and $\mathscr{U}$ scattering are comparable or when $\mathscr{E}$ dominates over intrinsic scattering~\cite{GuoPR2015, ZhangIJHMT2021, SendraPRB2021}.
+That is a sufficient but not necessary condition, since the hydrodynamic regime---which we will associate to non-ballistic systems where the $\ell^2 \nabla^2 \mathbf{J}$ term produces appreciable deviations from Fourier's law---is possible even in the case where $\mathscr{N}$ and $\mathscr{U}$ scattering are comparable or when $\mathscr{E}$ dominates over intrinsic scattering~\cite{GuoPR2015, ZhangIJHMT2021, SendraPRB2021}.
 In fact, by projecting the PBTE over energy and quasimomenta, and by expanding the phonon distribution on macroscopic variables like the flux, Sendra~\textit{et al.}~\cite{SendraPRB2021} have derived a general hydrodynamic formalism that does not rely on the $\mathscr{N}$ dominance or on the classification of three-phonon processes into $\mathscr{N}$ and $\mathscr{U}$, which is subject to the specific choice of the primitive cell~\cite{taylor_heinonen_2002BOOK, MaznevAJP2014}.
-This generalizes the hydrodynamic regime to materials where both resistive and non-resistive processes are comparable---i.e.: out of the range of applicability of the RTA---, as in the case of diamond or 2D materials~\cite{GuoPR2015}, but also to materials like room-temperature silicon in which intrinsic resistive scattering is the dominant mechanism~\cite{SendraPRB2021}.
+This generalizes hydrodynamics to materials where both resistive and non-resistive processes are comparable---i.e.: out of the range of applicability of the RTA---, as in the case of diamond or 2D materials~\cite{GuoPR2015}, but also to materials like room-temperature silicon in which intrinsic resistive scattering is the dominant mechanism~\cite{SendraPRB2021}.
+Then, the manifestation of the hydrodynamic regime will depend on the value of $\ell$ for a specific material and experimental configuration.

 Taking into consideration everything mentioned here, we have selected graphene and phosphorene for our study.
 The former was chosen because, in addition to it being the prototypical 2D material, several works~\cite{Levitov2016NP,Shang2020SR} have already predicted current vortices in both electronic and thermal transport.
 On the other hand, the latter was chosen in view of its excellent electronic properties~\cite{HaratipourACSNano2016}, which have positioned it as a principal actor in the survival of Moore's law down to atomic sizes~\cite{IlatikhamenehSR2016}, thus making a proper description of heat transport, including hydrodynamics, essential for the developing of phosphorene-based devices.